 Embassy of Ireland, The Netherlands | Hamilton Gallery, Sligo | Pulchri Studios, The Hague

-An Open Call for submission of new artworks for an exhibition themed on the poem
+for an exhibition of new artworks themed on

-The Embassy of Ireland, The Netherlands, in partnership with Hamilton Gallery Sligo and Pulchri Studios, The Hague, invite submissions for an exhibition of new paintings by artists who are resident either on the island of Ireland or in The Netherlands.
+The Embassy of Ireland, The Netherlands, in collaboration with Hamilton Gallery Sligo and Pulchri Studio, The Hague, invite submissions for an exhibition of new paintings by artists who are resident either on the island of Ireland or in The Netherlands.

-The exhibition is themed on Carrying the Songs a poem by Irish poet Moya Cannon, a prescient reflection on how music is often the only thing a people or a culture can take with them when forced to leave their home and native country behind.
+The exhibition is themed on Carrying the Songs a poem by Irish poet Moya Cannon.
+The poem is a prescient meditation on how music and song can be one of very few things people bring with them when forced from their homes, or to abandon their native country.

 For Triona and Mairéad Ni Dhomhnaill